johnmiddleton12/notion-ios-widget/README.md

 ## To-Do

 - Add preview
-- Fix page generation on new page click rather than on script instantiation
+- Fix page generation on new page click rather than on script instantiation, url schema to run separate script?
 - Fix periodic self updating
+- Change setup to one self updating file
 - Prettify, fix formatting on small text